YumaYX/rubydemodoc/input/text/objects_to_text.md

- This Ruby code snippet demonstrates how to iterate over a collection of hashes and output the values for each key in a tab-delimited format.
-The first line of the output is the header row, which includes the keys for the hashes in the collection.
-Each subsequent line represents an entry in the collection, with the values for each key being delimited by tabs.
+This Ruby code snippet demonstrates the use of the `each` method to iterate over an array of hashes.
+The code first retrieves the keys of the first hash in the array using the `first` method, and then joins them with tabs using the `join` method.

-Here's a breakdown of the code:

-1. The data variable is initialized to an array of two hashes.
-Each hash contains three keys: id, val1, and val2.
-2. The first line of output is generated using the `keys` method on the first entry in the collection, which returns an array of strings containing the keys for that hash.
-The `join` method is used to join these keys with tabs between them, and the result is printed to the console.
-3. The `each` method is used to iterate over each entry in the collection.
-For each entry, the values for each key are extracted using the [] syntax.
-4. The maximum length of the val1 and val2 arrays is determined by finding the largest value between the two lengths.
-This ensures that the output lines will have the same number of tabs.
-5. A loop is used to iterate over the maximum length of the val1 and val2 arrays, starting from zero.
-For each iteration, the id, val1, and val2 values are extracted from the current entry in the collection.
-If a value is nil, an empty string is used as a placeholder.
-6. The id, val1, and val2 values are joined with tabs between them using the `join` method, and then printed to the console.
+The next step is to iterate over each hash in the array using the `each` method, which passes a block with the variable `entry` bound to each element in the array.
+Inside the block, the code retrieves the values of the `:id`, `:val1`, and `:val2` keys from the current entry using the `[]` method, and then computes the maximum length of the arrays for `:val1` and `:val2`.

+The code then iterates over each element in the array using a loop that runs up to the maximum length.
+Inside the loop, it retrieves the value of the `:id` key from the current entry if `i` is 0 (the first iteration), or an empty string otherwise.
+It also retrieves the value of the `:val1` and `:val2` keys using the same method as before, but only if the element exists in the array at the current index.

+Finally, it joins the values with tabs and outputs them to the console using `puts`.
+This code demonstrates how to iterate over an array of hashes and retrieve values from each entry based on specific keys.